 The Council recognises that it needs to understand and make provision for the revenue implications that come out of implementing the Capital Programme.
-All revenue consequences of capital projects are therefore identified and included in the full CPA form and built into the Council's revenue budgets for the appropriate year.
+Other than loan charges, which are addressed within treasury management calculations, all revenue consequences of capital projects are therefore identified and included in the full CPA form and built into the Council's revenue budgets for the appropriate year.